ToughRunner/Open5gs_bugreport3/README.md

 }
 ```

-Instead of freeing the nodes after using or encountering an error, these nodes are freed only after the termination of UPF and SMF by calling function `ogs_pfcp_context_final`.
+Instead of freeing the nodes after using or encountering an error, these nodes are freed only after the termination of UPF by calling function `ogs_pfcp_context_final`.

 So making more than 64 pfcp connections will crash the UPF causing DoS.